roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-05 ****** byTheTalkMan© I watched Mom approach the glass like a wild animal before finally wrapping her fingers around it.
+I watched Mom approach the glass like a wild animal before finally wrapping her fingers around it.
 She lifted it and began carrying it delicately to the sink.
 As she did, I saw her fingers running against the glass, feeling it, feeling the warmth of its contents.
 As she walked, she let the glass bounce slightly, testing its weight.
 As she reached the sink, I saw her head jolt.
 The scent of my jizz hit her nose, and she was clearly reacting.
 She then teased pouring the glass into the sink, but she paused.
 She studied the contents of the glass intensely, tipping it, testing its thickness.
 I watched her lean down and place her nose above the rim of the glass, smelling the rich cum.
 I saw Mom's body shiver, and suddenly, I knew it was close to the moment of truth.

  'Don't do, it,' I begged.
 "Don't do it."
 I didn't want to see this.
 I couldn't handle seeing this.